naeemiqbal/RunningAI/readme.md

 # llm1

-A collection of deep learning, computer vision, and LLM experiments using local and remote models from Hugging Face, Google Gemini, YOLO, and more.
+A collection of experiments using local and remote models from HuggingFace, Google Gemini, YOLO, and more.
+This project does not train any models but uses pretrained models locally or calls remote models.

 ## Project Structure